Frequently Asked Questions on Buying Gold

 What are some of the risks associated with buying gold?

-You can protect yourself by staying informed from the onset of your purchase.
+You can potentially protect yourself by staying informed from the onset of your purchase.
 First understand why you would like to purchase gold, set personal objectives, and stick to them.
 The right type of gold can be purchased for the wrong reason, and the wrong type of gold for the right reason, so it's important to have a clear understanding of what each type of gold is purchased for.
-You may also speak with a Rosland Capital representative – no commitment - to help you figure out what type of gold is best to accomplish your goals.
+You may also speak with a Rosland Capital representative – no commitment - to help you figure out what type of gold may be best to accomplish your goals.

 I read about scams in so many markets – how can I avoid them when buying gold?